 The content on the courses I’ve done has been really good, and I’ve even started using what I’ve learned in my daily work life, which has been great – I’ve been getting a lot of recognition from seniors regarding my work.

-Obviously as an instructor, you must consider that you are in control of how you support your students and your quality of teaching, but, you are not in control of how the Udemy platform operates and the quality of its customer service.
-This gives even more reason to focus on engagement with your students, providing educational support, and providing valuable content if you want to be taken seriously on Udemy.
+Obviously, as an instructor, you must consider that you are in control of how you support your students acquire new skills and your quality of teaching, but, you are not in control of how the Udemy platform operates and the quality of its customer service.
+This gives even more reason to focus on engagement with your students, honing their skill sets, providing educational support and providing valuable content if you want to be taken seriously on Udemy.

 Udemy Course Ratings

 What this means is that perhaps half, or even most, courses on Udemy are rated rather poorly.
 And this is likely driving some of those poor reviews online.
 What does this mean for instructors?
-Well, if you are genuinely trying to produce good quality content and valuable courses you will definitely stand out on Udemy.
+Well, if you are genuinely trying to produce good quality content in the form of valuable courses and video lectures, you will definitely stand out on Udemy.
 You will be in an elite group of 38% of instructors who doing a really good job and experiencing success.
 Despite the large number of courses on Udemy, if you are a very good instructor, your competition is actually not all that bad!